Peg Leg Porker

 Seasoning: Salt & pepper

-Description: Extremely juicy with good blend of meat and fat, leaning on the fattier side.
-Might be the juiciest burnt ends I’ve ever had, but seasoning and smoke were relatively mild but very good balance overall
+Description: Extremely juicy with a good blend of meat and fat, leaning on the fattier side.
+Might be the juiciest burnt ends I’ve ever had, but seasoning and smoke were relatively mild, but very good balance overall

 Pork Spare Ribs